Many boats, especially 26 foot long and after 2021, will come with a kill switch or sometimes called an engine cut-off switch.

 The kill switch is even more important if you’re driving your boat alone, in case you fall off or slip while on your boat, the engine will shut off.
 With using a proper use of a safety lanyard, it can cut down on runaway boats.

-Where Is The Boat Switch Located?
+The Boat Switch Location

 The boat switch is most often located near the throttle and gear selector.